 Non Alcoholic Fatty Liver Disease

-- Pain in the upper right side of the abdomen
+- Pain in the upper right side of the belly

 - Muscle weakness

-- Yellowing of the skin and the white part of the eyes—jaundice
+- Yellowing of the skin and the white part of the eyes

-Your doctor will ask about your symptoms and medical history.
+The doctor will ask about symptoms and past health.
 A physical exam will be done.